 Besides violence, Pope Francis cited “poverty, environmental conditions” and other “negative aspects of globalization” as conditions that needed to be addressed and reversed for the good of children.
 “I ask everyone,” the Pope said, “to help those who are forced to live far from their homeland and are separated from their families.”
 Many European nations have opened their borders to migrants fleeing oppression, only to find it nearly impossible to offer proper services and care to them.
-In March, Canada reported that it expected to welcome more than 300,000 migrants in 2016.Most INTERESTING FINDS on Amazon]
+In March, Canada reported that it expected to welcome more than 300,000 migrants in 2016.Up to 70% off on Hottest Amazon Deals]